Centre d’aide aux Personnes (CPA/4604)

 Year 2014

 An incredibly busy year!
-We became a member of the Association pour une Ethique dans la Récolte des Fonds (Association for ethical fundraising)
+We become members of the “Association pour une éthique dans la récolte des fonds” (AERF).

-We were helped by Médecins du Monde (Doctors without borders) and a young French lady who was a member of Jeunes à travers le monde (Young people across the world), which demonstrates the effectiveness of our activities.
+We received support from of “Médecins du Monde” (World’s Doctors) and a young French girl, a member of “Jeunes à travers le monde” (Young people across the world).
+This was a sign of recognition of the effectiveness of our action..
 We also cooperated with the Catholic French-speaking Media

 Year 2015

-Without a doubt this was the year of recognition!
-The importance of our project and 15 years of hard work were duly acknowledged.
-Once again, we were granted funding in the framework of the Municipal social cohesion programme 2011-2015 organised by the Commission de la Communauté Française (Commission of the French Community) via the municipality of Koekelberg.
-Her Royal Highness Princess Astrid renewed her patronage for a period of 5 years starting in April 2016.
-Furthermore, the Board of directors of the Forum bruxellois de lutte contre la pauvrete (Brussels forum for the fight against poverty) accepted our request for membership and invited us to participate in the Commission for the attribution of social housing in the municipality of Koekelberg.
-Finally, our NGO received European endowment by receiving financial aid from Give Eur Hope.
+This was undoubtedly the “year of recognition” of our project and the work we had been doing for 15 years!
+Once again, we were granted funding in the framework of the municipal Social Cohesion Programme 2011-2015 organised by the Commission communautaire française (Cocof – Commission of the French speaking Community of the Brussels Parliament) via the municipality of Koekelberg.
+At the same time, Her Royal Highness Princess Astrid renewed her High Patronage for a period of five years from April 2016.
+In addition, the Board of Directors of the “Forum bruxellois de lutte contre la pauvreté” (FBLP – Brussels forum for the fight against poverty – now “Le Forum”) accepted our application for membership, and invited us to sit in the Commission for the allocation of social housing in the commune of Koekelberg.
+Finally, the Association took on “another dimension” with the European subsidy received from the “Give Eur-Hope” (GEH) Association.

 Year 2016

-Our application to the Conseil Bruxellois de Coordination Sociopolitique (Brussels Council of socio-political coordination) was accepted.
-This year a lot of energy was spent on internal consolidation.
-We published a Welcoming charter for our users, introduced the quarterly supervision of our socio-legal welcoming staff by a psychologist, as well as started running quarterly round tables for our volunteers.
-Our evolution required new offices, which were furnished and equipped on the 1st and 2nd floor of our Welcoming office.
+While this year saw us recognized through the acceptance of our application to join the “Conseil Bruxellois de coordination socio-politique” (CBCS – Brussels Council of socio-political coordination), it also saw a lot of energy spent on internal consolidation: we published a Welcoming Charter for our users, introduced the quarterly supervision of our socio-legal guidance staff by a psychologist, as well as started running quarterly round tables for our volunteers (intervision).
+Our evolution required new offices, which were furnished and equipped on the 1st and 2nd floor of our welcoming office.

 Year 2017